Alex-II/Alex-II.github.io/FirstImpressionsInGoLang.md

 # First Impressions in Golang
 For about two months now, I've both reworked other people's code and created my own code (that will be considered legacy soon enough).
-Nautrally, I've begun to develop an opinion (that I know can only be right) based on experience with Go so far.
+Naturally, I've begun to develop an opinion (that I know can only be right) based on experience with Go so far.

 ## Prelude: Who Dares
 I'm not a language designer, I don't have five centuries of software engineering experience, so take these views as those of a common language user with two months of experience.
 It's first impressions.
 I hope to return six, twelve months from now and explain why my first impressions were ~~luck~~ genius or retort adequately.